DriverCity/SPARK/src/cloud/README.md

   2. Import parking area data to Firebase by selecting the ellipsis icon from the top-right of the *Database* view.
 Select *Import JSON* from the pop-up menu.
 With the pop-up window, upload the file [`TampereOpenDataTransformed.json`](https://github.com/DriverCity/SPARK/blob/master/data/TampereOpenDataTransformed.json).
 This populates Firebase with Tampere city parking area information.
   3. Configure indexes and access permissions by navigating to the *Rules* tab and copying the contents of [Rules.json](https://github.com/DriverCity/SPARK/tree/master/src/cloud/Firebase/Config/Rules.json) to the text area in the *Rules* view.
   4. **Optional**: Configure backups according to the [*Setup* instructions](https://firebase.google.com/docs/database/ios/backups)
-  5. Generate a private key for the Firebase service account according to the [*Add Firebase to your app* instructions](https://firebase.google.com/docs/admin/setup).
+  5. <a name="firebasePrivateKey">Generate a private key for the Firebase service account</a> according to the [*Add Firebase to your app* instructions](https://firebase.google.com/docs/admin/setup).
+Download the file and rename it as `serviceaccount.json`.
+This will work as the service account file for Firebase operations via Flask.
 3. Create a Google Cloud Storage bucket with name `parking-event-store` according to the [*Before you begin* and *Create a bucket* instructions](https://cloud.google.com/storage/docs/quickstart-console)

 ### Local operations